nrfconnect/sdk-nrf/include/bluetooth/mesh/lightness_srv.rst

     .. note::
         The Light level may always be set to zero, even if this is outside the current Light Range.

-    The memory for the Light Range state is held by the model, and the application may receive updates on state changes through the :cpp:member:`bt_mesh_lightness_srv_handlers::range_update` callback.
+    The memory for the Light Range state is held by the model, and the application may receive updates on state changes through the :c:member:`bt_mesh_lightness_srv_handlers.range_update` callback.

     The Light Range state uses the configured lightness representation.